jrdennisoss/dosboxrm/NOTES_MPEG.md

 Facts:
   * Only have currently seen this on muxed (MPEG-1 PS) files.
   * Magical assets can be identified by having a `picture_rate` code of 0xC or 0xD
-  * Normal sssets having a standard-compliant `picture_rate` code such as the "SIGMA.MPG" file decode just fine with any standard MPEG-1 compliant decoder/player.
+  * Normal assets having a standards-compliant `picture_rate` code, such as the "SIGMA.MPG" file, decode just fine with any standard MPEG-1 compliant decoder/player.
   * A static `f_code` of 4 seems to work for most of the Return to Zork magical MPEG asset files.
     * Exceptions: `FENDING0.MPG` wants 3 and `FFBTRD01.MPG` wants 1
-  * A static `f_code` of 2 seems to work for most of the LOTR magical MPEG asset files.
+  * A static `f_code` of 2 seems to work for most of the Lord of the Rings magical MPEG asset files.

 ## Open Questions

-* Can the `f_code` update per picture like with standard MPEG-1 video or is it limited to one static forward/backward static value pair per MPEG file/sequence?
+* Can the `f_code` update per picture as with standard MPEG-1 video, or is it limited to one static forward/backward static value pair per MPEG file/sequence?
 * What is the exact relationship between temporal sequence number and `f_code`?

 ## Current Emulator Workaround

-As a truthful `f_code` value appears to be in all P and B pictures with a temporal sequence number of either 3 or 8, I am currently doing a hack where I seek to find the first P or B picture header matching this criteria, and and applying its `f_code` value statically to all forward and backward motion vector `f_code` values for magical MPEG files.
+A truthful `f_code` value appears to be in all P and B pictures with a temporal sequence number of either 3 or 8, so I am currently seeking to the first P or B picture header matching these criteria, and applying a static `f_code` value to all forward and backward motion vector `f_code` values for magical MPEG files.

-Eventually I think this needs to be handled on a per-picture basis.
+Eventually, I think this needs to be handled on a per-picture basis.

 ## Analyzing and Inspecting These Files

-There are a handful of programs I have included in the `tools/` directory which can help with analyzing and debugging these files.
+There are a handful of programs I have included in the `tools/` directory that can help with analyzing and debugging these files.
 Just hit `make` in that directory to build everything.